The Complete Guide to Calorie Counting in 2026

 The Science-Backed Approach

-Research consistently shows that tracking food intake, even imperfectly, leads to better outcomes than not tracking at all.
-A 2019 study published in Obesity found that people who logged their food at least twice daily lost significantly more weight than those who logged less frequently.
+Research consistently shows that tracking food intake, even imperfectly, leads to better outcomes than not tracking.
+A 2019 study in Obesity found that people who logged food at least twice daily lost significantly more weight than those who logged less often.

 "The act of monitoring food intake increases awareness and helps people make better choices, even when the tracking isn't perfectly accurate."